zakariajaadi/WinePredictionMlops/README.md

 ## 📝 Description

-This **end-to-end** machine learning project aims to **industrialize** a model for predicting wine quality, showcasing practical **MLOps** best practices.
-It uses modern tools to manage, optimize, and deploy machine learning models, ensuring the pipeline is scalable, reliable, reproducible and easy to maintain.
+This **end-to-end** machine learning project aims to **industrialize** a model for predicting wine quality, showcasing **MLOps** best practices.
+It leverages modern tools to manage, optimize, and deploy machine learning models, ensuring the pipeline is scalable, reliable, reproducible and easy to maintain.

 The project spans everything from data extraction to model deployment, and monitoring and covers major aspects of MLOps, including :
 * Pipeline automation and orchestration.